-5. Health and Wellbeing Board Performance Dashboard
+5. Health and Wellbeing Board Performance Dashboard Update

-- 5.1 The Performance Dashboard is based on 26 national metrics drawn from the Quality and Outcomes (Primary Care), Public Health, NHS and Adult Social Care Outcomes Frameworks.
-These metrics have been selected to assist members in their assessment of the impact and success of the plans and activities in relation to the Health and Wellbeing Strategy and Lewisham's adult integrated care programme. - 5.2 The indicators are used to monitor the health outcomes and the integration of health and social care services on an annual or quarterly basis. - 5.3 Overarching Indicators of Health & Wellbeing Potential Years of Life Lost (PYLL) from causes considered amenable to healthcare has significantly reduced in Lewisham and we are now very similar to England. - 5.4 Delayed Transfer of Care rate and average days of delays has not significantly changed. - 5.5 Priority Objective 1: Achieving a Healthy Weight There has been no updated data since the last report. - 5.6 Priority Objective 2: Increasing the number of people who survive colorectal, breast and lung cancer for 1 and 5 years
+- 5.1 The dashboard is based on metrics drawn from the Quality and Outcomes (Primary Care), Public Health, NHS and Adult Social Care Outcomes Frameworks.
+These metrics have been selected to assist members in their assessment of the impact and success of the plans and activities in relation to the Health and Wellbeing Strategy and Lewisham's adult integrated care programme. - 5.2 The indicators will be used to monitor the health outcomes and the integration of health and social care services on an annual or quarterly basis.
+Updated indicators that show a worsening position since the previous period of data availability (marked with a red arrow in the dashboard in Annex A) are highlighted below, together with a commentary on actions being taken to improve the position.